Last updated on January 3rd, 2021 at 12:38 pm

 20. Achla, One of The Most Difficult Beaches in Andros To Get To

 From what you must have understood, we tried to list the best Andros beaches starting with the ones we love the most and going all the way down to the ones we’re not that fond of.
 Then why on earth does Achla, which is, according to many, the best beach in Andros, come last?

 Well, we’ve never been to Achla Beach Andros, that’s why.
 Normally, we wouldn’t even include a beach we haven’t been to on this list.
 However, everyone who’s been to Achla swears that it’s the indisputable queen of Andros beaches.
 Therefore, we just couldn’t leave it out.
 We just hope we’ll soon see Achla with our own eyes and then we’ll tell you all about it.

 Fellos is the ideal place to spend a day on the beach with the kids.
 The beach is not exposed to north winds, therefore absolutely safe to let the little ones swim and play during summer.
 The only catch is that you’ll have to bring your own umbrellas, snacks and drinks as there are zero tourist facilities on Fellos Beach.

 Nimporio is one of the best beaches in Andros if you’re travelling with kids.
 The beach is sandy and super safe to swim and play.
 Moreover, the Nautical Club of Andros is situated at the far left corner of Nimporio Beach and there are almost always plenty of local kids who play and swim there.
 If that’s not a fantastic way for kids to socialise and make memories, we don’t know what is.

-Batsi Beach is ideal for families who spend a summer vacation in Andros as the beach is located right in the heart of the settlement, next to restaurants, shops and, probably, your hotel, as most visitors choose to stay in Batsi.
+Batsi Beach is ideal for families who spend a summer vacation in Andros as the beach is located right in the heart of the town, next to restaurants, shops and, probably, your hotel, as most visitors choose to stay in Batsi.
 This is tremendously convenient for families with young kids.

 Best Andros Beaches for Water Sports